In this article, we’re going to discuss UGMA/UTMA accounts in a divorce and cover everything you need to know.

 What is UGMA/UTMA?

 The Uniform Gift to Minors Act (UGMA) and the Uniform Transfer to Minors Act (UTMA) are acts that permit trust accounts to be set up as vehicles to hold and protect assets for minors until they arrive at the age of majority.

 These accounts can be comprised of stock, bonds, and mutual funds, but do not allow higher-risk investments or activities such as buying on margin.

 Unlike other assets of the marriage, this account is considered the property of the minor child and therefore, creates a custodial relationship with the parents, as parents are only permitted to manage the accounts not to withdraw from them.

 The custodial relationship to the parents on the account will expire once the child reaches the age of majority (which varies from state to state), and the money in these accounts automatically transfer to the beneficiary child upon reaching majority age without any condition as to how the money is used.

-If you find yourself or a loved one in need of a divorce with children and you would like to work with one of our experienced Attorneys, please call OWENS & PERKINS at480.994.8824 to schedule your free 30 minute consultation.
+If you find yourself or a loved one in need of a divorce with children and you would like to work with one of our experienced Attorneys, please call OWENS & PERKINS at 480.994.8824 to schedule your free 30-minute legal consultation.